23 Best Things to Do in Orlando Besides Theme Parks

 Note: This post may contain affiliate links!
 Check our disclaimer if you need more info!

 The city of Orlando is best known for the theme parks that attract millions of visitors every year.
-However, there are plenty of things to do in Orlando besides theme parks!
-These things to do in Orlando besides Disney will help cast a unique twist to your Orlando vacation.
+However, there are plenty of non-theme park things to do in Orlando!
+In fact, I’ve got 23 of the best things to do in Orlando besides theme parks for a unique twist to your Orlando vacation.

 Want the best of both worlds?
 Check out this post on Disney World Tips for First Timers Planning Guide!

 - Orlando Repertory Theatre

 - Winter Park, Orlando

 - Kennedy Space Center at Cape Canaveral – NASA

 - Madame Tussauds

 - Dinner Shows in Orlando